Quick answer

 Vessel Types & Exemptions

-In Vermont, all motorized vessels including personal watercraft on vermont waters.
+In Vermont, registration is required for: All motorized vessels including personal watercraft on Vermont waters.
 There are 2 categories of exempt vessels.

 Registration is required for: All motorized vessels including personal watercraft on Vermont waters